spotify/lingon/README.md

 [![Build Status](https://travis-ci.org/jpettersson/lingon.png?branch=master)](https://travis-ci.org/jpettersson/lingon)
 [![Dependency Status](https://david-dm.org/jpettersson/lingon.png)](https://david-dm.org/jpettersson/lingon)

-Lingon is a minimal "static site generator" with a focus on developer happiness.
+Lingon is a single-page application dev tool with a focus on developer happiness.

 ## Overview

-Lingon is a tool for building static web apps.
+Lingon is a tool for building single-page apps.
 Our thesis is: following a few conventions is better than writing a lot of configuration.
 We've borrowed this idea from [middleman](http://middlemanapp.com) and Sprockets.
 If you already know these tools you'll feel right at home with Lingon.

 Under the hood we use Gulp plugins to do the heavy lifting, leveraging an existing community of great plugins.